November 17, 2020 | Authored by: Ian Zeifman

 Early adopters of subscription-based business models got an early lead on this rapidly growing industry, but new entrants are quickly making up ground and encroaching on their territory.
 Subscription companies can expect the level of competition to only increase from here, especially in the wake of the COVID-19 pandemic.
 Subscription services have proven to be resilient in the face of that crisis, with roughly 89% of subscription companies reporting increased or level growth rates.

-In addition, differences in the subscriber journey compared with traditional customer experiences present extra risk of churn and lost revenue.
+In addition, differences in the subscriber journey compared with traditional customer experiences present an extra risk of churn and lost revenue.
 After all, the cancel button is always close by if subscribers have a bad experience or feel let alone by service quality and delivery.

 Both of these factors — increased competition and distinct member experiences — raise the stakes for subscription user journeys.
 It’s up to subscription companies to deliver a frictionless end-to-end user experience to boost retention levels, prevent churn and maximize revenue.

-Importance of user experience grows across verticals
+The importance of user experience grows across verticals

-User experience impacts every type of subscription service — whether video, gaming, sports, music, podcasts or audiobooks.
-Everywhere you look, subscribers want services that are reliable, intuitive to use and “just work.”
-Customers expect subscription platforms to seamlessly handle every aspect of the user journey, from onboarding and payment processing to their identity, access and consumption, no matter how complicated those processes become.
+User experience impacts every type of subscription service — whether video, gaming, sports, music, podcasts, or audiobooks.
+Everywhere you look, subscribers want services that are reliable, intuitive to use, and “just work.”
+Customers expect subscription platforms to seamlessly handle every aspect of the user journey, from onboarding and payment processing to their identity, access, and consumption, no matter how complicated those processes become.

 Let’s look at the example of identity management for video streaming services.
-When platforms like Netflix, Hulu and Amazon Prime Video first launched, one user identity might have sufficed for every account and subscription.
+When platforms like Netflix, Hulu, and Amazon Prime Video first launched, one user identity might have sufficed for every account and subscription.
 It quickly became apparent, however, that many users were sharing their accounts with other people in their household or among their group of friends.
-Clamping down on that activity in order to protect revenue and force people to purchase their own subscription might seem like the obvious decision.
+Clamping down on that activity to protect revenue and force people to purchase their own subscriptions might seem like the obvious decision.
 Given how popular account sharing is today, any action to curb it could easily dissuade subscribers and cause them to cancel their subscriptions.

 Leading streaming services have, instead, leaned into this trend, making it more convenient for customers to create separate user identities on a single account.
-Amazon Prime Video, for instance, recently allowed customers to add up to six user profiles to their account.
+Amazon Prime Video, for instance, recently allowed customers to add up to six user profiles to their accounts.
 There are a lot of experiential benefits to this approach, such as the ability to stream multiple shows or movies at once or build out separate watchlists for each profile, thereby personalizing the user experience for all users.

 Amazon may not be making as much money as it could in the short term by allowing multiple users on the same account, but it’s expanding its streaming service to reach new users who might otherwise not use its platform at all.